 Please write an evaluation for your interns, which will give them valuable information about their performance as well as allow them to include the internship on their transcript.
 Your evaluation will be useful should the intern ask for a letter of recommendation in the future.
 Please see the next section on getting credit for specific details about how to write your evaluation.

 Students can get credit for any number of hours worked in an internship.
 If students are using their internships to fulfill an academic requirement, they will tell you the number of hours they need.

 In order to get credit for an internship, students will need a letter from you upon completion of the internship, which includes the following:

-This letter should be on company letterhead if possible, and addressed to Hampshire College Office of Central Records.
-Please email a scanned, pdf version of your letter directly to the interns so they can use the letter for multiple purposes.
+This letter should be on company letterhead if possible, and addressed to Hampshire College office of central records.
+Please email a scanned, pdf version of your letter directly to the interns so they can use the letters for multiple purposes.

 In most cases, interns should be covered under the employer’s insurance policy.
 It is your responsibility to understand what is and isn’t covered by your policy, and to mitigate risk.

 If you feel that you need additional liability coverage, it may be possible for an intern to be covered through the Five College Risk Management Program.
 Please go to the risk management program website for details and contact the Career Options Resource Center for assistance.